So you want to earn your soaring badges?

 Practical Recommendation: Make the process as easy as possible for the Official Observer by doing all the paperwork so he or she just needs to sign off.
 However, absolutely make sure that your Official Observer knows the details of your planned flight before your flight.
 It is best to have the actual version of the Badge and Records Worksheet prepared in advance.
 (However, sometimes you may want to change your task on the day of the flight at the field.
-In this case make sure that you give your OO a sheet of paper (or your send him/her a text or an email) with the final task details before you take off.
+In this case make sure that you send your OO a sheet a text or an email with the final task details before you take off.
+(This way you will have a time stamp from the text/email and can prove that you set declared the task before your flight.
 This means that he or she can sign the final version of your Badge and Record Worksheet with a good conscience with a date and time that predates your takeoff.)

 Example: As an example for a badge application, here you can see my application for Diamond Distance.
 (I just removed personally identifiable information).
 You can see I combined the application, the worksheet, and the flight recorder calibration data into a single .pdf file.